Typescript sdkTools

 Learn how to add and configure MCP tools for your agents

-MCP tools connect to external servers that implement the MCP standard.
-This allows you to integrate with a wide ecosystem of existing tools and services.
+MCP tools connect to external MCP servers, enabling integration with a wide ecosystem of tools and services.
+Registering them as tools is a two step process:

 Step 1: Get an MCP server URL